-The line of history, the Historia of lines
+a line of history, a history of lines

-It comes from a massive piece of Earth’s surface, a mountain.
-It fell, it rolled.
-The river shaped it, roundish.
+They come from a piece of Earth’s surface, maybe a mountain.

 Tim Ingold wrote that "any history of the lines has to start with the relations between lines and surfaces".